-- Precipitation amounts Records from Environment Canada indicate that total precipitation at stations in Starbuck, were slightly higher in 2001, as compared to 1994 with a mean increase of approximately 80 mm. - Classification effort The 1994 image classification concentrated specifically on annual cropland to aid in delivery of the Western Grains Transportation Payment Program.
-Greater attention was paid to all classification categories on the 2001 image classification.
+- Precipitation amounts Records from Environment Canada indicate that total precipitation at the weather station in Portage la Prairie were slightly lower in 2001, as compared to 1994.
+Conversely, the Alonsa station showed a mean increase of 164 mm in 1993 as compared to that from 2000. - Classification effort -- The 1993-94 image classification concentrated specifically on annual cropland to aid in delivery of the Western Grains Transportation Payment Program.
+Greater attention was paid to all classification categories on the 2000-2 image classification.